 Step 3 – File Your Articles of Organization

-The articles of organization is the most important part of creating your LLC.
-This document is filed with the New York State Division of Corporations and lays out pertinent information about your LLC.
+The articles of organization are the most essential part of creating your LLC.
+This document is filed with the New York State Division of Corporations and contains pertinent information about your LLC.
 You can fill this out online or send it via mail.